2 dead, 18 injured in shooting during Florida Halloween celebrations

 “This the second child I done lost to gun violence,” Wilson said.
 “That’s all I got to say.
 I’m losing my mind right now; I don’t know what to do.”

-Officers were already at the scene when the shooting happened, but the chief said none of his personnel had been hurt.
+Over 50 officers were in the area when the shooting happened, but the chief said none of his personnel had been hurt.

 Videos on social media showed officers tending to costumed victims as they bled on the sidewalk, and other civilians running away from the sound of gunshots.